MakeSchool-Tutorials/SquareBird-Clone-Swift5/P05-Generating-Obstacles/content.md

   if spawnTimer > Double(timeSpace!) {
     let copy = self.copy() as!
 SKSpriteNode
     var column: [SKSpriteNode] = []

-    for row in 0...currentScheme.count - 1 {
+    // for every row in the current scheme we want to check if we've reached the end of the columns for row in 0...currentScheme.count - 1 {
       if columnPointer > currentScheme[row].count - 1{
+        // reset the columnPointer
         columnPointer = 0
+        // get the nextScheme
         currentScheme = schemes.getRandomScheme()
       }